NgHngK/IT4010E-Introduction-to-Cryptography-and-Security/2. CBC and CTR mode/README.md

 # AES Encryption Decryption Code

-This is a Python program that uses AES to encrypt and decrypt messages.
-The README describes how the code works, what is needed to run it, and what the final decoded messages are.
+This describes how the code works, what is needed to run it, and what the final decoded messages are.
+This Python program is about using AES to encrypt and decrypt messages.

 # Requirement
 - Python 3.8+